hashicorp-education/vale-education-poc/README.md

 If you have an idea on how to improve the use of, or find issues when using Vale please open a Github issue on this repository.

+## Required version

+The configuration in this repository requires Vale version `2.21.x` (tested specifically on `2.21.3`).

+Run `vale --version` to verify the version you have instaled.

 ## Known issues

 - Setup is very manual at this point.
 Plan to streamline if/when we choose to adopt Vale.
 - This setup is intentinally limited to only 10 different style considerations.
 This was done intentially to not overwhelm us as we test and figure out what rules we as a team want to use/add.
-- In limited testing, the path to styles in `vale.ini` may not work with just `styles` but will work with the directory shown in the current `vale.ini` in this repository.
+- The version of Vale is critical to ensure it works.
+For example, during testing, the path to styles in `vale.ini` works with version `2.15` using just `styles` but will not work with 2.21.
+Ensure you are on version `2.21.x`

 ## What is Vale